-- In-memory database options
+- In-memory options for disk-based databases

 - In-memory databases

 - In-memory data grids

 - In-memory computing platforms

-The first of these categories, in-memory database options, is very limited in scope, and not scalable to fit with the distributed architectures of the future.
+The first of these categories, in-memory options for disk-based databases, is very limited in scope, and not scalable to fit with the distributed architectures of the future.
 The remaining three categories involve distributed-memory architectures, so they are better suited to the fast-data OLTP applications that are becoming more prevalent today.
 These categories also include some products that can capably address big-data OLAP issues by integrating with products such as Apache Hadoop[®], Apache Spark[®], and others.